ibm-cloud-docs/cloud-databases/reference-iam.md

 {:note: .note}
 {:tip: .tip}

-# Identity and Access Management Integration
+# Identity and Access Management integration
 {: #iam}

-Access to {{site.data.keyword.cloud}} Databases service instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} [Identity and Access Management (IAM)](/docs/account?topic=account-access-getstarted).
+Access to {{site.data.keyword.cloud}} Databases service instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} [Identity and Access Management (IAM)](/docs/account?topic=account-cloudaccess).

-This document covers the integration of IAM with Cloud Databases, which includes {{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-enterprisedb}}, {{site.data.keyword.databases-for-etcd}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-redis}}, {{site.data.keyword.databases-for-mysql_full}}, and {{site.data.keyword.messages-for-rabbitmq}}.
+This document covers the integration of IAM with Cloud Databases: {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-redis}}, {{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-mysql_full}}, {{site.data.keyword.messages-for-rabbitmq}}, {{site.data.keyword.databases-for-enterprisedb}} and {{site.data.keyword.databases-for-etcd}}.
 {: .note}

-IAM is only integrated with high-level service access, which governs privileges and operations available in the Cloud Databases API and the Cloud Databases CLI plug-in.
+IAM is only integrated with high-level service access, which governs privileges and operations available in the [Cloud Databases API](/apidocs/cloud-databases-api/cloud-databases-api-v5) and the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference).
 It does not govern database-level users and privileges.
 Database access is governed by the standard access controls provided by the database.
 IAM does not control database users.

 For more information about assigning user roles in {{site.data.keyword.cloud_notm}}, see [Managing IAM access](/docs/account?topic=account-assign-access-resources).